Greyson Chance: 2019–present: Portraits, Trophies, and Palladium

-On March 15, 2019, he released his second studio album, Portraits.
+On March 15, 2019, Chance released his second studio album, Portraits.
 Due to his success independently, Chance signed his second major record deal with Sony Music Global and Arista Records, which will release any subsequent material he produces, in June 2019.
 In the same month he also announced a world tour promoting Portraits.

-On January 15, 2021, Chance released "Holy Feeling", the lead single from his upcoming extended play.
+On January 15, 2021, Chance released "Holy Feeling", the lead single from his next studio album.
 The second single, "Hellboy", was released on April 23.
-Chance announced on April 29 that his third extended play, Trophies, would be released on June 25, 2021.
-In May, he announced he would be embarking on the Trophies World Tour, visiting various cities in North America and Europe over 2021 and 2022.
+Chance announced on April 29 that his third studio album, Trophies, would be released on June 25, 2021.
+That May, he announced he would be embarking on the Trophies World Tour, visiting various cities in North America and Europe over 2021 and 2022.
 In March 2022, it was announced that Chance would make his feature film debut, starring in Maybelline Prince.

-Chance's third studio album, Palladium, was released on September 22, 2022.
+Chance's fourth studio album, Palladium, was released on September 22, 2022.
+He then embarked on a North American tour which ended that December.
+On March 2, 2023, Chance announced on his Twitter account that a deluxe edition of Palladium would be released.
+It was released on April 21, 2023, and contained two new songs, "Sex & Other Drugs" and "Herringbone".

+On June 2, 2025, in an Instagram post, Chance announced the Gold Tour, visiting cities in south east Asia – including Bangkok, Manila, Singapore and Jakarta – in October and November 2025.

 Personal life

 In 2017, Chance was attending the University of Tulsa and majoring in history, but he later dropped out to focus on music.
 On July 19, 2017, Chance came out as gay in an Instagram post.
 On August 14, 2020, Chance revealed he struggles with anorexia nervosa.

 In 2022, in an interview with Rolling Stone, he accused DeGeneres of being manipulative and felt "completely abandoned" by her by the time his second album was released.

+In early 2025, People reported that Chance had been hospitalized for a collapsed lung.